JetBrains/intellij-sdk-docs/topics/ui/principles/validation_errors.md

 A warning informs the user that something is configured incorrectly, but does not prevent them from applying the changes.

 A warning can appear on input, focus loss, or on reopening a filled form.
-For example, make the empty field Target name as warning on reopening:
+For example, make the empty field <control>Target name</control> show a warning on reopening:

 ![](warning_dialog.png){width=580}